DataDog/documentation/content/en/logs/log_configuration/flex_logs.md

 - **Caching**
   - For example, Varnish, Memcached, Redis, and so forth.

-You can use this spectrum of logs types to help rationalize about when to use the Flex Logs tier.
-Any high volume, infrequent access, long term retention log sources are good candidates, this includes extending Standard Tier (e.g. application logs) logs into the Flex Tier as well.
+You can use the spectrum of logs types shown in the image to determine when to use the Flex Logs tier.
+Any high volume, infrequent access, long term retention log sources are good candidates, and this includes extending Standard Tier logs (for example, application logs) into the Flex Tier as well.

 {{< img src="logs/log_configuration/flex_logging/logs-spectrum.png" alt="Logs indexing and access frequency spectrum graph" style="width:100%;" >}}